 The Carnival created a green committee in 2007 and established a sustainable development program within the organization to propose green actions and increase sustainable development efforts.

-In the administrative offices, all recyclable materials collected by the City of Québec are recycled in the blue bins provided for this purpose.
+- In the administrative offices, all recyclable materials collected by Quebec City are recycled in the blue bins provided for this purpose.

 - Since 2007, the Québec Winter Carnival has been recycling paper and cardboard on the sites.
 For the 2008 edition, 75 recycling bins for paper, cardboard, plastic and metal were made available to the public on the Carnival sites.
 Result – the amount of garbage that accumulated during the 17 days of festivities decreased by half compared to 2007!

 - All of the printer ink cartridges the Carnival organization uses are either recycled or refilled.

 - The Workshop team reuses an enormous amount of materials for building floats and other Carnival elements.

 - We send old electric wires to a supplier who reconditions them so they can be used again.

 - All wood scraps are transformed into wedges to be used as doorstoppers or other items.

 - We send used tires to a supplier to be melted down and remoulded into new tires.